 Patients present in childhood at an average age of 11 years with reduced visual acuity, symptoms of blur, reduced colour vision and central patches of missing vision.
 Later on, problems with night vision occurs.

 As the disease progresses pigment changes in the retina develop.
-Recessive inheritance is most common found in 90% of cases with ABCA4 the most commonly identified gene.
+Recessive inheritance is most common, found in 90% of cases, with ABCA4 the most commonly identified gene.
+Stargardt disease is a specific type of cone-rod dystrophy, as is Best disease.